buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

 3. **Cntrl+X** to save and exit.
 The console will ask you if you want to overwrite (Y) and what to name the file (don't change).
 4. Log out and then back in to the server.

+## About screens:
+A screen is an independent instance of the server that can allow you to continue long-running processes even when you aren't logged-in (thus protecting your work).
+You can also use screens to run multiple commands or processes on the server at once.
+An attached screen can be intereacted with through the PuTTY terminal.
+A detached screen cannot be interacted with in this way, but will run independently.

+   - See which screens are currently active\
+   `screen -ls`
+   - Create a named screen\
+   `screen -S NAME_SCREEN
+   - Detach a screen from the server with **CTRL+A+D**
+   - Reattach the screen\
+   `screen -r`
+   - Kill an attached screen with **CTRL+C** then ***Y***

 ## Port forwarding Jupyter Notebooks
-Port forwarding creates a user-interface of Jupyter on your web browser.
+Port forwarding creates a user-interface of a Jupyter Notebooks screen on your web browser.
 1. Configure PuTTY for port forwarding
    - In PuTTY, select the session that the port will be attributed to
    - Navigate to "SSH" > "Tunnels" in the left-hand list of directories.